samply/cce-explorer/NOTES.md

 - Library should contain stratifier code (e.g. fn name DiseaseExtentCode)
 - Post Measure contains measures which use fn names defined in library (DiseaseExtentCode)
 - Evaluate Measure is common for all

+#### FHIR

+- stratifier - breakdown of fhir resource based on some param - e.g. gender, sample types (1 chart)
+- strata is one bar in a graph (1 bar in the chart is a stratum)
+- measure - the response sent by fhir,
+- the response is called measure report (group patients by stratifier, then stratum)
+- a measure is something which defines how you get the response of the function evaluate measure
+- defines structure of a report

 ### Empty search